embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 let raw_value: u16 = Rgb565::MAGENTA.into_storage();
 ```

-### Associated constants
+### Color constants

-Some useful predefined constants have been added to all colors except `BinaryColor`.
+Predefined color constants have been added to all grayscale and RGB colors.

 Usage: